|Why Do We Try To Make Programming Like Something Else?|

 |Written by Mike James|

 Programming is different because it is dynamic.
 Mutable assignment means that the core of our subject is keeping track of state - not getting rid of it.
-What could be crazier than to adopt the full philosophy of Rest and abandon all stateful operations?
+What could be crazier than to adopt the full philosophy of Rest and a typical web page and abandon all stateful operations?

 We need to recognize that state is a part of programming, that change is a part of programming and that the time evolution of the systems that we create isn't something easily ducked.
 If you do duck it then you pay the price somewhere else.

 Software is complex and brittle in the sense that small changes break it easily, but it is very easy to change.
 Get the design of a bridge wrong and you don't get a second chance to put things right.

 "Oh wait we need to refactor the bridge before anything can use it."